dlstreamer/pipeline-server/docs/defining_pipelines.md

 incoming requests.
 Parameters are an optional section within a pipeline definition and are used to specify which pipeline properties are configurable and what values are valid.
-Developers can also specify default values for each parameter.
+Developers can also specify default values for each parameter or set to read from environment variable.

 ### Defining Parameters as JSON Schema